Joseph-N/versioner/README.md

 ## How it works

 After you log in, you'll see a `new article` button on the navigation bar.
 Clicking on it will take you to a form to create a new article.
 Fill in the required fields an also you can attach as many files as you would want before creating the article.

-This is set up by the `accepts_nested_attributes_for :attachments, allow_destroy: true, reject_if: proc { |a| a[:image].blank? }`
+This is set up by this directive in the article model `accepts_nested_attributes_for :attachments, allow_destroy: true, reject_if: proc { |a| a[:image].blank? }`
-directive in article model.

 The reason I din't use the jQuery upload plugin in my blog post is because it uploads automatically on selecting the file.
 It would work if we were to create the attachments separately after we create an article.

 After creating the article, you'll be redirected to the article and you'll see the uploaded attachments.
 To create a new version, just hit the edit button and change any attribute you wish and also the attachments you would want to keep by checking the `keep` checkbox present on the edit form.

 On submit, we'll save the id's of the checked attachments to the article's attachment_tracker model so that we keep track of the attachments that belonged to an article at a particular version.